Fulu -- Honest Validator¶

 ¶

-The sequence of sidecars associated with a block and can be obtained by first
+The sidecars associated with a block can be created by calling

 get_data_column_sidecars_from_block(signed_block, cells_and_kzg_proofs)